Lichenstat/Lichenstat/README.md

 Hello There! 🙋‍♂️

-This is a repository consisting of various projects that I take up. 📚
+This is a repository consisting of various projects that I take up out of interest. 📚

 If you're here it either means you clicked on the various links I put out over the internet or you found this out of boredom after searching around. 👀